Société de l'assurance automobile du Québec

 • being near the vehicle, for example to brush snow off the car or put things in the trunk

-The police officer will assess whether it was possible for the person to drive the vehicle and whether he or she intended to drive.
+The police officer will assess whether it was possible for the person to drive the vehicle and whether they intended to do so.

 1. Suggest that your guests travel in groups and choose a designated driver.

-2. Organize contests or draws exclusively for designated drivers and give them non-alcoholic drinks.
+2. Organize contests or draws exclusively for designated drivers.

 3. Offer water and non-alcoholic drinks to your guests so they can alternate.

-4. Display the telephone number of a taxi company, rideshare service or drive-home service.
+4. Display the phone number of a taxi company, rideshare service or drive-home service.

 5. Serve snacks high in fat and protein (such as dips or cheese on unsalted crackers).
 Compared to chips, pretzels and other salty foods, they make people less thirsty and therefore less likely to drink more alcohol.